RIQUEWIHR AND ITS HISTORY

 Count Eberhard de Wurtemberg becomes engaged to Henriette de Montfaucon, Countess of Montbéliard.

-Count Henri grants and confirms the burghers' charter of freedom; Riquewihr becomes capital of the Württemberg lands in Alsace.
+Count Henri grants and confirms the burghers' charter of freedom; Riquewihr becomes the capital of the Württemberg lands in Alsace.

 Construction of the second fortified enclosure following the spread of firearms.